mozilla/pkipolicy/rootstore/policy.md

 ### 5.2 Forbidden and Required Practices ###

+CA operations MUST at all times be in accordance with the applicable CP and CPS.

 CAs MUST maintain a certificate hierarchy such that the included certificate does not directly issue end-entity certificates to customers (i.e. the included certificate signs intermediate